jsfiddle/togetherjs/README.md

 Thats about it :)

-The hostname and port are not needed if you're hosting your webpage from the same host & port as sharejs.
+The easiest way to get your code running is to check sharejs out from source and put your html and css files in the `examples/` directory.
+Run `bin/exampleserver` to launch the demo server and browse to http://localhost:8000/your-app.html .

-Have a look at the examples in the repository for demos.
-If you want to see this examples running, run `# sharejs-exampleserver` and browse to http://localhost:8000/ .
+See the [wiki](https://github.com/josephg/ShareJS/wiki) for documentation.

 Writing a client using node.js